modmuss50/mod-publish-plugin/README.md

 Full reference of all options

 ### Features
-- Supports CurseForge and Modrinth
+- Supports CurseForge, Modrinth and Github
 - Typesafe DSL to easily publish to multiple locations with minimal repetition
 - Retry on failure
 - Dry run mode to try and increase confidence in your buildscript before releases.
 - Built with modern Gradle features

 ### Future plans
-- Github
 - Create some detailed documentation/working examples for Fabric and Forge + add some docs to the code.